Solomon's Key

-is a puzzle game developed by Tecmo in 1986 for an arcade release on custom hardware based on the Z80 chipset.
-It was ported to multiple systems including the Nintendo Entertainment System and Commodore 64.
+is a 1986 puzzle video game developed and published by Tecmo for arcades.
+It was ported to multiple systems, including the Nintendo Entertainment System and Commodore 64.
 The PC Engine version was known as Zipang and the Game Boy version as Solomon's Club.
 A prequel, Solomon's Key 2, was released in 1992 for the NES.
+The NES version of the game was also released in emulated form on Virtual Console for the Wii in 2006, Nintendo 3DS and Wii U in 2013 and later to the Nintendo Classics service in 2018.

 Gameplay

 The player, controlling a sorcerer known only as Dana, must overcome unlimited enemy spawning, challenging level designs, a countdown timer, instant death from any physical contact with enemies, and limited ways to dispatch enemies.

 Dana is sent to retrieve Solomon's Key to restore the world to light from demons that were accidentally released.
 The object of the game is to advance through the 50 rooms of "Constellation Space" by acquiring a key to the door that leads to the next room before a timer runs out.
 The game incorporates elements of the platform shooter genre.
-Dana can run, jump, create or destroy orange blocks adjacent to him as well as create fireballs to destroy demons.
+Dana can run, jump, create or destroy orange blocks adjacent to him, and cast fireballs to destroy demons.
 The orange blocks can also be destroyed by hitting them with the character's head twice.
 Along the way Dana can acquire items to upgrade his firepower and extra lives, as well as items that award bonus points and unlock hidden rooms.
 With certain items, Dana must make, then break blocks (sometimes in a certain manner) to make these appear.

 In the NES version, a "GDV" (Game Deviation Value) score also appears at the game over screen.
 The score uses a weighted composite of several factors (like levels completed, items found, time and points) which gives the player a good idea of how well the last game was played.
 The higher the GDV, the better the game.

 Solomon's Key has many hidden items and secret levels that are hard to find which enhances the reward for playing.
 The ending slightly changes depending on which secret levels, if any, the player finds and completes.

 Levels

-There are 64 levels in total, of which 15 are secret and one is the final level.
+For the NES version there are 64 levels in total, of which 15 are secret and one is the final level.
 The main 48 levels are divided into groups of 4 with one group for each of the 12 Zodiac constellation (in order, Aries, Taurus.
 Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius and Pisces).
 The final level is called Solomon's room.
 Each constellation has a secret bonus room which can only be accessed by finding a seal for the constellation in the last room of the group.
 The other three levels are Page of Time, Page of Space and the Princess Room, which occur only if the player has acquired the hidden Seals of Solomon.